mstauffer98/FancyHouseTextAdventure/README.txt

 to perform different actions to interact with the scenes.
 Examples of commands would be like "look," "go east," "examine door," or "take book."
 There's a total of ten points to find within this game by accomplishing various tasks.
 I've had a fun time making the game.
-And, I'm glad to have created a short tribute to an underappreciated, though highly influential genre of gaming.
+And, I'm glad to have created a short tribute to an underappreciated - though highly influential - genre of gaming.
 I hope you enjoy it!

 Running the Game: